 “Elderly people are important in our culture … I will do my best for them and treat them well,” Teremita said.

-Maatai already holds a Certificate 3 in Aged Care from the Australia Pacific Technical Coalition (APTC) training college in the Pacific, and Teremita and Tiein will soon undergo training to equip them with Australian-standard aged care qualifications.
+Maatai already holds a Certificate 3 in Aged Care from the Australia Pacific Training Coalition (APTC) training college in the Pacific, and Teremita and Tiein will soon undergo training to equip them with Australian-standard aged care qualifications.

 The three workers are eager to start work so they can continue to send remittances back to their communities in the Pacific.